FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 And builds upon it with my knowledge from the 2 years that has passed since i wrote that document on my iPad during downtime and time i was bored during class.

-Due to this MSCs considerable length it includes not only a Table of Contents but an explanation for the sections that are bespoke subheadings.
+Due to this MSCs considerable length it includes not only a Table of Contents but an explanation of the sections.

 The Background section is hopefully somewhat self explanatory as it goes into some background on the problem space.